apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 Go to [Telescope (apio microservices platform)](https://telescope.apiobuild.com/).
 Log in with your existing google account by selecting `Sign in with Google` in the pop-up window.

 Then go to [Chopin Stores](https://telescope.apiobuild.com/flow/chopin-stores) to start creating your store.
 First step is naming your store.

-Store name cannot be changed later.
+⚠️ Store name cannot be changed later, but you can always create a new store.

 <video width="100%" controls style="align: center">
 <source src="/video/name-store.mp4" type="video/mp4" />